Search This Blog

 A simple base design came next.

-The wood block has a board on each side.
+The center wood block has a board on each side.
 The boards extend to be the feet of the table.
 The boards half-lap/interlock to surround the center block.

 Base slat with slots